A Unified Perspective for Loss-Oriented Imbalanced Learning via Localization: Introduction

 \section{Introduction}

-In recent years, machine learning has achieved great success with the help of well-collected datasets, where the number of samples is artificially balanced among classes \cite{krizhevsky2009learning,DBLP:journals/ijcv/RussakovskyDSKS15}.
-However, the real-world datasets are generally imbalanced in the sense that only a few classes have numerous samples (\textit{i.e.}, the majority ones), while the others are associated with only a few samples (\textit{i.e.}, the minority ones) \cite{DBLP:journals/ijcv/EveringhamGWWZ10,DBLP:conf/eccv/LinMBHPRDZ14,DBLP:conf/cvpr/HornASCSSAPB18}.
-Owing to this issue, a na\"ive Empirical Risk Minimization (ERM) learning process will be biased towards the majority classes, and the generalization on the minority ones becomes challenging.
-Hence, the imbalanced learning problem has attracted increasing attention in recent years \cite{DBLP:journals/tkde/HeG09,DBLP:journals/corr/abs-1709-01450,DBLP:journals/pami/OksuzCKA21,DBLP:journals/corr/abs-2110-04596}.
+} \IEEEPARstart{I}{n} recent years, machine learning methods have achieved remarkable success, driven by well-collected datasets with balanced class distributions \cite{krizhevsky2009learning,DBLP:journals/ijcv/RussakovskyDSKS15}.
+However, real-world datasets are often imbalanced: some classes contain many samples (\textit{i.e.}, majority classes), while others have very few (\textit{i.e.}, minority classes).
+This imbalance leads Empirical Risk Minimization (ERM) to focus primarily on majority classes, making it harder to generalize to minority classes.
+To tackle this challenge, imbalanced learning has gained significant attention in recent years \cite{DBLP:journals/pami/OksuzCKA21,DBLP:journals/pami/ZhangKHYF23,DBLP:journals/corr/abs-2408-00483}, where models are trained on imbalanced datasets but evaluated on balanced ones.